ahlamboudali/Portfolio/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!

-## Must-Haves
+## `Ahlam's portfolio` page

-> these are necessary for basic usability
+### Must-Have

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user I want to see a navigation
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Should-Haves

-> these will complete the user experience, but are not necessary
+  - There is a navbar which will allow to easily navigate the entire page

+- [ ] As a user I can read the title of the page

+  - there is a prominent title in the center

+- [ ] As a user I can read an introduction about person's portfolio

+  - there is a section below the navbar that provides an introduction

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user I want to see information about work experience
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Could-Haves

-> would be really cool ... if there's time
+  - section work will be below introduction

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user I want to read more about person

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+  - there is a footer with contact info and other details

+### Should Haves

+- [ ] As a user, I expect the website to offer seamless interaction and optimal usability

+  - the site will contain interesting design details that will be user-friendly

+### Could Haves

+- [ ] I want to get in touch with someone quickly

+  - There is a contact form above the footer